A Slow & Simple New Year Reset for Overwhelmed Moms

 (Without Stressing About “Balance”)

-• Write a separate list of things that bring you joy and relaxation.
+✧ Start to make a list of things that help you to relax and bring you joy

-Note: There’s a worksheet in my Fuel Your Soul eBook to help you create routines that align with your personal joy.
-Below are a few journal prompts, but if you want a deeper dive, be sure to download your free eBook!
+NOTE: there is a worksheet in Fuel Your Soul to help you get more clarity on creating routines that bring you joy!
+I am including the journal prompts below - but if you want more context around these questions, be sure to download your free ebook -

 Journal Prompts for Prioritizing Yourself in Motherhood

-1. What do you want your day to feel like?
+↠ What do you want your day to be/feel like?

 A Restorative Winter for Growth in the New Year